jay-314/Scram/README.md

 Download Instructions:
 1. Open Steam and install Cube Racer
 2. Download the executable and run
+3. Requires at least TWO players to start in multiplayer mode

 Tools Utilized:
 1. Unity, C#